Drews-Tools/DayZReSkin_Wiki/README.md

-1) DayZReSkin Wiki
+1) DrewZ ReTeX Wiki
 Overview
-DayZReSkin is a Python/Qt-based tool developed to help DayZ server owners and modders easily retexture clothing, gear, and weapons.
+DrewZ ReTeX is a Python/Qt-based tool developed to help DayZ server owners and modders easily retexture clothing, gear, and weapons.
 It provides a graphical interface to blend custom textures onto existing DayZ template assets, apply text or images, adjust brightness/contrast, generate scripts, and optionally pack everything into a PBO.

 This program can speed up the workflow of customizing items for DayZ modded servers.
 By focusing on a visual approach, you can see precisely how your retexture will look before exporting or converting to .paa format.

-Note: You must have an active VIP Tier 2 Patreon Subscription to use DayZReSkin.
+Note: You must have an active VIP Tier 2 Patreon Subscription to use DrewZ ReTeX.
 The Login Panel enforces this requirement upon startup.

 Prerequisites and Requirements
 DayZ (the game) installed.